Parents

 Hello Senior Families!

-The College Career Center will hold its annual Senior Family Night from 7-8:30 p.m. on Monday, August 26th.
-The event will be in the PAC and live-streamed through Zoom https://zoom.us/j/92935034765.
+The College Career Center will hold its annual Senior Family Night from 7-8:30 p.m. on Monday, August 25th.
+The event will be in the West Auditorium (located by the Point Entrance) and live-streamed through Zoom https://d125-org.zoom.us/j/91777389657.
 It is open to all parents and guardians of seniors at Stevenson.

-During the presentation, Post Secondary Counselors Sara (English) Hanson and Dan Miller will discuss how to apply to colleges.
+During the presentation, Post Secondary Counselor Sara Hanson will discuss how to apply to colleges.
 Topics to be covered include types of applications (Common App, for example), admission plans (including Early Decision), deadlines, obtaining a transcript, standardized test scores, letters of recommendation, essays, and scholarships.

 The slides and the recording will be accessible on our website within a week of the event.

-Families that would families like to request a copy of the slide decks in another language are asked to email shs_CollegeCareer@d125.org, or contact the CCC at 847-415-4517 by Monday, August 19th.
+Families that would like to request a copy of the slide decks in another language are asked to email shs_CollegeCareer@d125.org, or contact the CCC at 847-415-4517 by Monday, August 18th.

 Sincerely,